smaswin21/Back-End-IE-Bank/docs/infrastructure_developer.md

 ---

-> [!NOTE]
+> **Note**: For more detailed information on our infrastructure release strategy, please refer to the [Infrastructure Release Strategy](https://smaswin21.github.io/Banking_Infra/docs/infrastructure-release-strategy) section in our Design Document on GitHub Pages.

-> For more detailed information on our infrastructure release strategy, please refer to the [Infrastructure Release Strategy](https://smaswin21.github.io/Banking_Infra/docs/infrastructure-release-strategy) section in our Design Document on GitHub Pages.
+---